Why website maintenance matters and how much it costs

 - Server resources (CPU, memory, storage) are approaching capacity

-- Technical SEO review: Broken links, 404 pages, redirect chains, duplicate content, structured data errors
+- Technical SEO review: broken links, 404 pages, redirect chains, duplicate content, structured data errors

-- Competitor analysis: What your competitors are doing, what content they’re publishing
+- Competitor analysis: what competitors are publishing

-- Vulnerability scan for known security issues
+- Vulnerability scan for known issues

 - User permissions review

-- Analysis of login attempts and suspicious activity
+- Login attempt and suspicious activity analysis

 - Password policy verification